HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   sql_file="hsts_max_age_percentiles.sql"
 ) }}

-The median value for `max-age` attribute in HSTS headers over all requests is 365 days in both mobile and desktop. [https://hstspreload.org/](https://hstspreload.org/) recommends a `max-age` of 2 years once the HSTS header is set up properly and verified to not cause any issues.
+The median value for `max-age` attribute in HSTS headers over all requests is 365 days in both mobile and desktop. <a hreflang="en" href="https://hstspreload.org/">https://hstspreload.org/</a> recommends a `max-age` of 2 years once the HSTS header is set up properly and verified to not cause any issues.

 ## Cookies

 An HTTP cookie is a small piece of information about the user accessing the website that the server sends to the web browser.
 Browsers store this information and send it back with subsequent requests to the server.
 Cookies do help in session management and state information of the user, such as if the user is currently logged in.
 Without properly securing cookies, an attacker can hijack a session and send unwanted changes to the server impersonating the user.
-It can also lead to [Cross-Site Request Forgery](https://owasp.org/www-community/attacks/csrf) attacks.
-Several other types of attacks rely on the inclusion of cookies in cross-site requests, such as [Cross-Site Script Inclusion](https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-lekies.pdf) (XSSI) and various techniques in the [XS-Leaks](https://xsleaks.dev/) vulnerability class.
+It can also lead to <a hreflang="en" href="https://owasp.org/www-community/attacks/csrf">Cross-Site Request Forgery</a> attacks.
+Several other types of attacks rely on the inclusion of cookies in cross-site requests, such as <a hreflang="en" href="https://www.usenix.org/system/files/conference/usenixsecurity15/sec15-paper-lekies.pdf">Cross-Site Script Inclusion</a> (XSSI) and various techniques in the <a hreflang="en" href="https://xsleaks.dev/">XS-Leaks</a> vulnerability class.

 You can ensure that cookies are sent securely and aren't accessed by unintended parties or scripts by adding certain attributes or prefixes.